 The traders’ curves are used to complete the portfolio calculations.
 These calculations are performed in ORACLE (PortCalc) and are: New Deals, Total Portfolio, and [Prudency Reserve].
 The New Deals calculations show the total unrealized profit and loss (P&L) and position of the new transactions executed that day.
 These calculations are reconciled to the individual deal tickets and/or the trader’s new deal blotter (listing of new transactions) within the Trader Tool Set function (see discussion below).

 A Total Portfolio calculation is performed for each complete portfolio.
 This calculation merges the new transactions, the existing positions and any transaction changes (i.e., corrections, daily price changes) to give the cumulative value and portfolio position.
-[The Prudency Reserve calculation is the net of the Prudency curves calculated for all open positions.]
+The Prudency Reserve calculation is the net of the Prudency curves calculated for all open positions.

 The Trader Tool Set function (database) is used by the NG traders to capture their activity and estimate their P&L and positions.
 The Trader Tool Set is comprised of the trader’s new deal blotter (discussed above) and the Position Manager.
 The trader uses the blotter to track new deals each day; the blotter then links to the Position Manager.
 The Position Manager used by the trader shows that trader’s estimated total positions.